 by John Darer CLU ChFC CSSC RSP CLTC

 The ChSNC was initially offered exclusively to MassMutual captive agents in recognition of MassMutual's contribution to the development of the program.
 The exclusive period ends in June and starting July 1, 2013 the ChSNC professional designation program will be available to those who qualify.
-I encourage my structured settlement industry colleagues to join me in the program beginning with the July 2013 roll out, as part of a community effort to elevate the profession.
+I encourage my structured settlement industry colleagues to join the program as part of a community effort to elevate the stuctured settlement and settlement planning profession.

 - Hold CLU, ChFC, CFP designations or the MSFS degree (which means a minimum of 10 courses prerequisite)